The Ultimate Australia Bucket List: 50+ Amazing Things To Do in Aus

 Once you’ve arrived in Katoomba, you have the option of jumping on the The Blue Mountains Explorer Bus which picks up from the Katoomba train station.
 The hop-on hop-off bus is the most convenient way to explore all the great spots of the Blue Mountains

 We had our car so decided to drive to the Echo Point look out, where you can see the iconic Three Sisters’ rock formation against the backdrop of the never-end mountain ranges.
-From this look-out there is opportunity to take short hikes to other lookouts or you can head north to
+From this look-out there is opportunity to take short hikes to other lookouts or you can head north.

 - The area includes ten national parks and features pretty waterfalls, sheer sandstone cliffs and vast regions of dense forest.